 EYFS at Hardwick Primary does not follow a rigid or 'set-in-stone' timetable.
 The timetable is fluid and will evolve termly in order to meet and support the needs and strengths of the children from formative and summative assessments.
-The timetable, however, must ensure a good balance between adult led and child initiated teaching and learning.
+The timetable, however, must ensure a good balance between adult-lead and child-initiated teaching and learning.
 There will be: